mohahf19/Seven-Wonders-Game-of-thrones-edition/README.md

 -
 7 Wonders is a card drafting game that is played using three decks of cards featuring depictions of ancient civilizations, military conflicts and commercial activity.

-Our rendition of the 7 Wonders game is a deck card game called the “Seven Houses” that features the seven houses of the TV series titled “Game of Thrones”.
+Our rendition is a desktop application of the 7 Wonders game called the “Seven Houses” that features the seven houses of the TV series titled “Game of Thrones”.
 When the game starts, each player randomly receives a banner which depicts their respective house out of the 7 houses.
 Players should then place cards representing various materials/ structures/ strengths around their banners in order to fulfill the objective of constructing their fortress.

 Detailed Description